 For answers to more FAQs, check out the donor section of the America's Blood Centers' website.

 In light of the coronavirus pandemic, the FDA has announced looser restrictions on who can donate blood, including the following changes:

-- If you're a man, you must wait three months (instead of a year) after having sex with another man
+- If you're a person assigned male at birth (AMAB), you must wait three months (instead of a year) after having sex with another person AMAB.

-- If you're a woman, you must wait three months (instead of a year) after having sex with a man who has had sex with other men
+- If you're a person assigned female at birth (AFAB), you must wait three months (instead of a year) after having sex with a person AMAB who has had sex with other people AMAB.

 Blood donation organizations are not required to implement these changes, so it's best to check with your donation center if you fall into any of the above categories.

 Step 2: Book an Appointment

 You can search for a blood donation center or drive near you and schedule an appointment to give using our interactive map or by visiting RedCrossBlood.org, AmericasBlood.org or AABB.org.